|Frequently Asked Questions|

 How much computer access do students have?

-All freshmen, sophomores, and juniors have been given a Chromebook to use for the duration of the school year.
-By the fall of 2016, all students will have Chromebooks.
-Whitewater High School boasts 6 full computer labs with at least 24 Windows 7 machines in each.
-Four of the labs are assigned to specific departments such as Business Education and Computer Science, while the other two labs are available for teachers to sign-in their individual classes.
-In addition to the full labs, many teachers have mini-labs in their classrooms and the LMC has a dozen machines.
+All students are issued a Chromebook to use for the duration of the school year.
+Whitewater High School boasts 5 full computer labs with at least 24 Windows 7/Windows 10 machines in each.
+Four of the labs are assigned to specific departments such as Business Education and Computer Science, while the other two lab is available for teachers to sign-in their individual classes.
+In addition to the full labs, many teachers have mini-labs in their classrooms and the LMC has laptops for student checkout.
 The LMC is open every morning at 7:30 so students may access computers at that time.
-The After School Tutoring Center operates in the LMC so that students have full access to computers from 3:15 until 4:30 each day.
+The After School Tutoring Center operates in the LMC so that students have full access to computers from 3:15 until 4:30 Tuesday, Wednesday, and Thursday.
 The high school building is outfitted with wireless.
 Students can "bring their own device" to school and connect to the wireless.
 Teachers are pushing their students to move their data to the cloud through Google apps for ease of access to files from home and through their personal devices.